1 Tell your Instagram Stories

-After years of focusing on nothing but #gridgoals, finally we have a more playful way to share daily content, experiment with fonts and fun features, plus get a more authentic peek into the lives of others.
-Instagram Stories now has 500 million daily active users and with new updates added weekly, it’s only getting better.
+After years of focusing on nothing but #gridgoals, finally we have a more playful way to share daily content, experiment with fun features such as Create Mode, plus get a more authentic peek into the lives of others.
+Instagram Stories now has more than 500 million daily active users and with new updates added weekly, it’s only getting better.

 The Instagram Stories platform continues to evolve with regular updates and Instagrammers upping their game with slick operations and clever techniques.
 Want the hottest strategies and tips on how to use Instagram Stories?
 Read on…